Skip to content

 The configuration comes pre-set with standard data points for an electric meter.

 Feel free to adjust the list, especially if your meter differs from the electric meter type.
-Refer to the ESPHome IEC 62056-21 Component for further information.
+Refer to the IEC 62056-21 component for further information.

 sensor: